-Governance and Management Items Assessment 1 Community engagement policy (policy outlining Council's Current policy in operation \checkmark commitment to engaging with the community on matters of public Communication and Consultation policy adopted: interest) 04/04/2006 Release of Information to the Public Domain policy adopted: 11/02/2013 2 Community engagement guidelines (guidelines to assist staff to No guidelines \boxtimes determine when and how to engage with the community) Reason for no guidelines: y , , , , , , , , , , , , , , , , , , , Council utilises a range of tools to assist staff in determining when to engage with the community.
+Governance and Management Items Assessment 1 Community engagement policy (policy outlining Council's Current policy in operation V commitment to engaging with the community on matters of public interest) Communication and Consultation policy adopted: 04/04/2006 Release of Information to the Public Domain policy adopted: 11/02/2013 2 Community engagement guidelines (guidelines to assist staff to No guidelines $\boxtimes$ determine when and how to engage with the community) Reason for no guidelines: Council utilises a range of tools to assist staff in determining when to engage with the community.
 A specific engagement plan is developed for each new capital project.
-3 Strategic Resource Plan (plan under section 126 of the Act Adopted in accordance with section 126 of the Act V outlining the financial and non-financial resources required for at least Date of adoption: the next 4 financial years) 28/06/2016 4 Annual budget (plan under section 130 of the Act setting out the Adopted in accordance with section 130 of the Act \checkmark services to be provided and initiatives to be undertaken over the next Date of adoption: 12 months and the funding and other resources required) 28/06/2016 5 Asset management plans (plans that set out the asset maintenance Plans V and renewal needs for key infrastructure asset classes for at least the Date of operation of current plans: next 10 years) Asset Management Plans: Part A (General information) was adopted 03/11/2010 by the CEO.
+3 Strategic Resource Plan (plan under section 126 of the Act Adopted in accordance with section 126 of the Act $\checkmark$ outlining the financial and non-financial resources required for at least Date of adoption: the next 4 financial years) 28/06/2016 4 Annual budget (plan under section 130 of the Act setting out the Adopted in accordance with section 130 of the Act $\checkmark$ services to be provided and initiatives to be undertaken over the next Date of adoption: 12 months and the funding and other resources required) 28/06/2016 5 Asset management plans (plans that set out the asset maintenance Plans $\checkmark$ and renewal needs for key infrastructure asset classes for at least the Date of operation of current plans: 6 Rating strategy (strategy setting out the rating structure of Council to levy rates and charges) Asset Management Plans: Part A (General information) was adopted 03/11/2010 by the CEO.
 The remainder of the asset management plans exist in draft form.
-These will be completed and formally adopted in 2016/17: Part B - Roads (draft) Part C - Bridges and Major Culverts (draft) Part D - Buildings and other built structures (draft) Part E - Pathways (draft) Part F - Drainage (draft) Part G - Recreation (draft) Part H - Open Space (draft) 6 Rating strategy (strategy setting out the rating structure of Council Strategy V to levy rates and charges) Date of operation of current strategy: , 28/06/2016 7 Risk policy (policy outlining Council's commitment and approach to Policy $\overline{\mathbf{V}}$ minimising the risks to Council's operations) Date of operation of current policy: 6/02/2007 8 Fraud policy (policy outlining Council's commitment and approach Policy V to minimising the risk of fraud) Date of operation of current policy: ت 6/08/2013 0 Municipal amorganou management plan (plan under section 20 of $\overline{\mathbf{V}}$ 9 Municipal emergency management plan (plan under section 20 of the Emergency Management Act 1986 for emergency prevention, Prepared and maintained in accordance with section 20 of the Emergency Management Act 1986 V response and recovery) Date of preparation: , Council's Municipal Emergency Management Plan was endorsed by Council on 10/11/2015.
+These will be completed and formally adopted in 2016/17: Part B - Roads (draft) Part C - Bridges and Major Culverts (draft) Part D - Buildings and other built structures (draft) Part E - Pathways (draft) Part F - Drainage (draft) Part G - Recreation (draft) Part H - Open Space (draft) Strategy Date of operation of current strategy: V 28/06/2016 7 Risk policy (policy outlining Council's commitment and approach to minimising the risks to Council's operations) Policy Date of operation of current policy: $\checkmark$ , 6/02/2007 8 Fraud policy (policy outlining Council's commitment and approach Policy $\overline{\checkmark}$ to minimising the risk of fraud) Date of operation of current policy: 6/08/2013 9 Municipal emergency management plan (plan under section 20 of the Emergency Management Act 1986 for emergency prevention, response and recovery) Prepared and maintained in accordance with section 20 of the Emergency Management Act 1986 Date of preparation: Council's Municipal Emergency Management Plan was endorsed by Council on 10/11/2015.
 A successful audit was completed on 27/11/2015.
-The next audit will be conducted during 2018.
+The next audit will be V